Hegel ,Judaism &Islam

 >Equally

-> though, the image of a God evoking "only fear" is a passing remark in
+> though, the image of a God evoking "only fear" is a passing

 Hegel.